tari-project/rfcs/src/RFC-1102_TappletsRegistry.md

   3. Register the tapplet:

   - create pull request
-  - CLI provides the tapplet data (taken from package)
+  - CLI provides the tapplet data (taken from the package)
   - Github Actions verify - redo previous step to verify if provided data is valid
   - Add GitHub CODEOWNERS:
     - Allows the Tapplet’s contributor for future updates